external-secrets/external-secrets/docs/provider-kubernetes.md

 The Servers `url` won't be present as it will default to `kubernetes.default`, add a proper value if needed.
 In this example the Certificate Authority is fetched using the referenced `caProvider`.

 The `auth` section indicates that the type `token` will be used for authentication, it includes the path to fetch the token.
-Set `remoteNamespace` to the name of the current namespace.
+Set `remoteNamespace` to the name of the namespace where your target secrets reside.

 ```
 apiVersion: external-secrets.io/v1beta1